Dec1mo/job_recsys/README.md

 ## Getting Started <a name = "getting_started"></a>
 ### Requirements
 + CV Parser API (private)
-+ Skill Extractor (private)
++ Skill Extractor API (private)
 + Data: resumes, job descriptions, skills (private)
-+ Others
++ Other libraries

-⚠ Warning: Apparently, you don't have the private stuff so you can't make any good recommendations.
+⚠ Warning: Apparently, you don't have the private stuff so recommendations can't be made probably.
 You can still treat this project as a guideline for building an end-to-end recommentation system.
 Also, you can turn on the web app and mess with its interface.

 ### Installing
 After cloning this project, you will want to process data and save some pipelines beforehand.